marklogic-community/smart-mastering-core/README.md

 # Smart Mastering Core

 This repo contains the libraries and services for a Smart Mastering capability built on top of MarkLogic.
+Smart Mastering consists of matching entities in an operational data hub, then auto-merging for high-scoring matches and recording a notification for a human reviewer for cases where the score indicates a possible, but not definite match.
+Match scoring rules and merging algorithms, thresholds and actions are configuration driven.
+APIs are available either through a set of XQuery libraries or a REST service layer.

 This capability is experimental.
 Be prepared for the interface and implementation to change significantly.
+We welcome your input to guide this development process.

+Additional documentation on usage coming with the first Community release.

 - [Requirements](#requirements)
 - [Using](#using)